NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 }
 ```

 ### Step2.
-Initiating a Cross-chain Request from the Source Chain
+Develop Method to Initiate a Cross-chain Request

 #### Interface:
+This interface creates cross chain transactions, invoked by business logic contracts when a cross chain function is carried out in the logic contract.
 ````solidity
 /*
  *  @param toChainId              The target chain id